-The implications of inbreeding of Clarias gariepinus are not only limited to decline in fish growth parameters after hatching, high mortality (low survival rate), and poor immunity to infections.
-They also psychologically affected catfish breeders due to frequent trials or attempts with poor success rate and loss of returns on investments (economic loss) through high mortality or unsuccessful hatching and poor market value.
+The implications of inbreeding of Clarias gariepinus are not only limited to decline in fish growth parameters after hatching, high mortality (low survival rate), and poor immunity to infections but also psychologically affect catfish breeders due to frequent trials or attempts with poor success rate and loss of investments or returns on investments (economic loss) through high mortality or unsuccessful hatching and poor market value.
 Intervention on the establishment of zonal broodstock banks within Nigeria should be done in earnest to address the pains catfish breeders or farmers go through when engaging in inbreeding.
-Efforts should be intensified by the relevant ministry or agency such as Federal Department of Fisheries and Aquaculture about sensitizing catfish breeders on record keeping that will ascertain the quality of fish seed or broodstock through track records.
+Efforts should be intensified by relevant ministry or agency such as Federal or State Ministry of Fisheries about sensitizing catfish breeders on record keeping to ascertain quality of fish seed or broodstock through track records.